 At a time when the medium began to emerge beyond the children’s sections in kiosks and bookstores, Montellier’s production stood out as authentically grown-up among the mass of European comics released in the 1970s.

 In Montellier’s work, the critique of the economy of politics is enriched by a critique of control society, a critique of consumer society, a critique of patriarchy, and a critique of state violence.

-Montellier took the path less travelled by, steely determined to think for herself and through images, with the deep-rooted belief that comics can do better than merely entertain (even if experimentally), and that good comics may take the path less travelled by – the path of politics ?
-Is it the singularity of her vision that caused a fright ?
+Montellier took the path less traveled, stubbornly determined to think for herself and through images, with the deep-rooted belief that comics can do better than merely entertain (even if experimentally), and that good comics may take the path less traveled – the path of politics?
+Is it the singularity of her vision that caused a fright?

 The choice of the exhibition as format to see, read, and reflect upon Montellier’s work once more, within the context of a contemporary art venue, makes sense to us because Montellier’s comics command a high degree of attention to form as the outcome of her critical thinking.
 Faithful to the “48CC” format, Chantal Montellier is no graphic novelist (although she is also a novelist, period), but an artist working with and through the comic strip template.
 A large part of her work may be overlooked if one is not cautious to her intricate constructions, her multiple use of echo, symmetry, mise-en-abyme – in short, if one is not interested in the reflexive side of a work that appeals to its reader/viewer’s intelligence, rather than their consumer instincts.
 R.B., V.G., É.M. and F.W.